jordan-yee/vimcheatsheet/README.md

 | :edit \<file or directory\> | :edit $MYVIMRC | :hide edit foo.txt |
 |-----------------------------|----------------|--------------------|

 Open a file to edit.
 If given a directory, netrw will be opened.
 Edit your .vimrc file.
 Edit a different file without saving changes to the current file.

-#### Table Start

 | one | two | three |
 |-----|-----|-------|

-#### Table End

 See the list of files opened in Vim.
-Add files to open in Vim
+Add files to open in Vim.
 Add files to open in Vim, using wildcards.

 # Vim Plugins
 ### Foo